stevenjohnlarsen/cs7232motion-lab/README.md

 # Activity Tracker and Game

 # Activity Tracker:
+* The Goal will default to 200 the first time the app is loaded, but will write to the user defaults when changed.
+If for some reason the user defaults are missing after, it will default back to 200.
 ## External Tools
 ### Charts Cocoa Pods
 We used this tool https://cocoapods.org/pods/Charts to create our charts.
 If you are using a M1 chip you will need to do the following: